valentino-defelice/socketsC/README.md

-# This project it's a simple Echo Server - Client using C socket API.
+# This project it's a simple FTP Server & Client using C socket API.

 ## INSTRUCTIONS
 ### You only need compile Server & Client, then run in separatly terminal.